How to Use Trello as a CRM?

 - Schedule With a Calendar – This Trello Power-Up lets you manage your weekly, monthly, and other scheduled cards by simply dragging and dropping them to the calendar so you can automatically update due dates.
 This integration also makes it easy to see completed tasks, filter cards by due dates, and export the calendar to other third-party apps.

-- Add Google Drive – Google Drive is one of the best document management tools today, and Trello enables you to integrate it into your CRM system so you can enjoy additional flexibility and functionalities.
+- Add Google Drive – Google Drive is one of the best document management tools today.
+Trello enables you to integrate it into your CRM system to enjoy additional flexibility and functionalities.
 You can attach and search for files and see real-time previews of documents.

 - Integrate Other Tools – Trello offers dozens of other Power-Ups that fit into your CRM needs, such as Slack, Twitter, Survey Monkey, and others.
-Make sure that every Power-Up you choose to integrate works towards making your CRM process more streamlined and effective.
-You can also use Trello’s in-house automation option, Butler, to automate most tasks in your CRM boards and cards to ensure a smoother workflow.
+Make sure that every Power-Up you integrate works towards making your CRM process more streamlined and effective.
+You can also use Trello’s in-house automation option, Butler, to automate most CRM boards and cards tasks to ensure a smoother workflow.

 Manage Your Business Sales Process